carlosedp/carlosedp.github.com/about/index.markdown

 This site came from the need to have a single place to keep my projects and writings.
 It is created with [Jekyll](https://github.com/mojombo/jekyll/) engine.

 The design was created from scratch based on colour palettes from [ColourLovers](http://www.colourlovers.com/).
-Everything was made on VIM and the CSS compiled with [Compass for SASS](http://compass-style.org).
+Everything was made on VIM and the CSS compiled from SASS with [Compass for SASS](http://compass-style.org).

 The source for it can be checked on my [GitHub](https://github.com/carlosedp/carlosedp.github.com) repository.